Saffron stigmas

 Grading of Stigmas

-Mainly Saffron threads are graded in 4 type.
+Mainly Saffron threads are graded in 4 types

 Grade 1 or A+